bashtage/linearmodels/_sources/panel/faq.rst.txt

 Clustered Covariance with Fixed Effects
 =======================================
-When suing clustered standard errors and entity effects, it is not necessary to adjust for estimated effects. ``PanelOLS`` attempts to detect when this is the case and automatically adjust the degree of freedom.
+When using clustered standard errors and entity effects, it is not necessary to adjust for estimated effects. ``PanelOLS`` attempts to detect when this is the case and automatically adjust the degree of freedom.
 This can be overridden using by setting the fit option ``auto_df=False`` and then